 The international team included Queen’s University Belfast; the Space Research Institute, Austria; Ilia State University, Georgia; the National Solar Observatory, USA; Instituto de Astrofísica de Canarias, Spain; Lockheed Martin, USA and California State University Northridge, USA.

-Dr Samuel Grant from Queen’s comments: “By breaking the Sun’s light up into its constituent colours, our international team of researchers were able to examine the behaviour of certain elements from the periodic table within the Sun’s atmosphere, including calcium and iron.”
+Dr. Samuel Grant from Queen’s comments: “By breaking the Sun’s light up into its constituent colors, our international team of researchers was able to examine the behavior of certain elements from the periodic table within the Sun’s atmosphere, including calcium and iron.”

 “Once these elements had been extracted, intense flashes of light were detected in the image sequences.
 These intense flashes had all the hallmarks of the Alfvén waves converting their energy into shock waves, in a similar way to a supersonic aircraft creating a boom as it exceeds the speed of sound.
 The shock waves then ripple through the surrounding plasma, producing extreme heat.
 Using supercomputers, we were able to analyze the data and show for the first time in history that the Alfvén waves were capable of increasing plasma temperatures violently above their calm background.”